superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Task Breakdown.md

 ## Back-end:
 - Responsible for creating and maintaning the client-server architecture
 - CRUD operation of user data
+- Implementing the use of application programming interfaces (APIs) (if necessary)
+- Implementing a login system to ensure each user can only see what is necessary
-- Implementing the us of application programming interfaces (APIs) (if necessary) (Team members working on this: Ashkan Forghani, Phuong Khanh Ton)
+- Implementing the search system that will allow users to search properties (Team members working on this: Ashkan Forghani, Phuong Khanh Ton)